Internships with the Cities Programme

 - Masters’ minor thesis

 - Masters by Research

 - PhD research.

-This internships suits people with strong written communication and research skills and a keen interest in international development and sustainability.
-It is applicable to a range of educational programs with an international development or urban planning focus.
 You need to be mature, able to work with a high degree of autonomy and show initiative but also be able to work in a team and with guidance.